JohnsonBiophysicsLab/membrane-selects-symmetric-growth-si/README.md

 This repository contains the supporting source code for graphing, analytical, and numerical calculations related to the continuum membrane model by Dr. Margaret E Johnson lab, JHU.

 ## Dependencies
+Most scripts (`.ipynb`) are written in python3.
 The following dependencies are required to run the code in this repository.
 The specified versions are provided for reference and are not strictly required; however, if issues arise, please ensure that your dependencies resolve to the same versions.

 - Python 3.9.7
 - PyVista 0.38.3